FlowFuse/website/src/blog/2024/10/exploring-flowfuse-sbom-feature.md

 ## Exploring the FlowFuse SBOM Feature

-**[FlowFuse](/)** is a platform that makes it easy to remotely manage multiple Node-RED instances from one place.
-It helps teams collaborate efficiently, share resources, and scale applications with a user-friendly interface.
-FlowFuse also includes strong security features to prevent unauthorized access and advanced controls to manage the security of each team and application, allowing you to group and manage your Node-RED applications effectively.
+**[FlowFuse](/)** is an industrial data platform that empowers engineers to build, manage, scale, and secure their Node-RED solutions for digitalizing processes and operations at the edge.
+It enables customers to seamlessly integrate IT and OT environments, allowing teams to quickly connect, collect, transform, and visualize data to optimize industrial workflows.

 ### Accessing FlowFuse SBOM Interface